Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Presentation Questions/Presentations.md

  - Edge addition -> Boyer-Myrvold

 What is a BC-tree?
-A tree decomposition where all nodes are cut vertex or biconnected component itself. edgesare weherever the articulation point bags.
 Decomposition of a graph where all vertecies are cut vertex or biconnected component (or block) and edges connect verticies to the blocks they belong.

-PQ - store info about family of permutations of a graph

 Give an example of  vertex-addition algorithm